 The Trust credits Ken Leister, County Coordinator for the Bluebird Society of PA, for helping to establish and administer the Homeowner Bird Box Program by building boxes, supplying informational materials, and providing guidance.
 View Ken's summary story.
 The program installed 113 bird boxes in the Willistown area in its inaugural year.
 Residents reported the great pleasure they and their children experienced watching the birds fly in and out of the boxes and seeing the eggs, then babies during their monitoring activities.
 Imagine how engaging and exciting this experience is for a child—not to mention an adult’s delight!
 For more information, email Willistown Conservation Trust or visit their website.

 It's Not Just For the Birds!

 We worked with seventeen Jr. Troop 41311 Girl Scouts from Penn Wood Elementary School 4th and 5th grades (West Chester) in locating blue bird boxes and conducting monitoring at Okehocking.
 Their Bountiful Bird Program participation earned the Troop it’s Bronze Award, the highest honor a Girl Scout Junior can achieve.

 Do you live near or frequent Greentree Park or Okehocking Preserve?
 Are you intrigued by this program?
 If so, you can become a monitor of the Bountiful Bird Program boxes in our parks!
-Email Mary for info.
+Email the Parks Department for info.

 One of the great things about the Bountiful Bird Program is that kids can experience the thrill of seeing birds "grow" from nest to fledgling as well as their adult counterparts—it's a program for all ages!